Fluxx: Promotional cards

+Online

-OnlineFluxx was available to play for free via the Volity network and was also available to be played online via the CCG Workshop, using the gatlingEngine to adjudicate most of its rules automatically.
+Fluxx was available to play for free via the Volity network and was also available to be played online via the CCG Workshop, using the gatlingEngine to adjudicate most of its rules automatically.
 However, both Volity.net and CCG Workshop are no longer operating.

 In December 2012, Fluxx was released by Playdek as an app on iOS operating systems (iPhone, iPad, iPod Touch, Apple TV) by purchasing it from the Apple App Store.
 It uses the "mass market" deck developed for Target Stores, removing some of the more esoteric themes (such as Cthulhu) and complex rule cards.

 Reception

 The base game won the Mensa Select Game Award in 1999.
 Rick Loomis comments: "Fluxx makes a good game for a group that has one of those annoying 'I-must-win-every-game' types.
 The rest of you can enjoy yourselves as the game spins out of his control (as it surely will) and perhaps he'll eventually learn to lose gracefully.
 Meanwhile, Fluxx will be busily exercising everyone's logic synapses as you attempt to deal with the chaotic situations that occur because of the cheerful clash of rules."

 An ICv2 review of the Batman variant by Nick Smith gave it 4 out of 5 stars as "The Fluxx series of games is not for everyone."
 But the game worked well with the Batman theme: "The game-themed victory conditions are good, and the thematic elements were very well thought out.
 This may be the best-designed Fluxx set in some time, and it can be a lot of fun for casual fans to try to achieve the thematic victory conditions."

+In a review of Fluxx in Black Gate, M Harold Page said "Playability-wise, the rules are on the cards themselves.
+Complex though play can be, playing the game is simple.
+My 7-year old manages fine with a little help to start her off, and my 11-year-old has sessions with his friends."